 Who is most likely to have TNBC?

-Is triple negative breast cancer an aggressive form of cancer?
+Is triple-negative breast cancer an aggressive form of cancer?

-It’s true that triple negative breast cancers can grow quickly.
+It’s true that triple-negative breast cancers can grow quickly.
 But your prognosis or expected outcome depends on more factors than your cancer subtype.
 Healthcare providers will also consider your tumor’s size and whether it has spread to your lymph nodes and other parts of your breast.
 It’s also helpful to know researchers are focusing on ways to slow the spread of TNBC.

 Symptoms and Causes

-What are symptoms of triple negative breast cancer (TNBC)?
+What are symptoms of triple-negative breast cancer (TNBC)?

 TNBC symptoms are the same as other common breast cancers.
 And many breast cancer symptoms are similar to other less serious conditions.
-That means having certain symptom doesn’t mean you have breast cancer.
+That means having certain symptoms doesn’t mean you have breast cancer.
 Possible breast cancer symptoms include: